GTD: как превратить хаос задач в работающую систему

 This is where one of SingularityApp’s key features shines — unlimited project nesting.
 Even your most ambitious plans fit into a manageable structure.
 Each level adds detail to the one above it while staying easy to navigate.

-Multi-level project structure in SingularityApp for Getting Things Done.
+Multi-level project nesting in SingularityApp for the GTD system

-Unlimited project nesting in SingularityApp lets you organize even complex, multi-year goals using the GTD system.
+Unlimited project nesting handles even multi-year goals inside one GTD system

 The secret to a working hierarchy: every project should have a clear goal and at least one task tagged “Next_Action.”
 For quick project navigation, use color coding and emoji.
 For example: 🎯 for annual goals and 🏠 for household stuff.